 Our Singing for Pleasure program offers choral groups the opportunity to sing for 30 minutes in the nave, scheduled in advance, Mondays through Thursdays from 1 - 3 p.m., as the cathedral calendar allows.
 The selections must be unaccompanied.

 In addition, visiting choirs may submit a recent recording to be considered for a pre-service program before the 11 a.m.
-Choral Eucharist on Sunday mornings or to sing as the liturgical choir in one of our weekly liturgies.
+Choral Eucharist on Sunday mornings.
 For more information, please contact the Music Department at 415-749-6332 or send an e-mail by clicking here.